aarnich/Property...Property/README.md

 ### Function Name: getPropertyCost()
-#### Description: Calculates the purchase cost of a property given its position on the board
+#### Description: Calculates the purchase cost of a property given its position on the board.
 | #   | Test Description             | Sample Input/Arguments | Expected Output              | Actual Output                | P/F |
 | --- | ---------------------------- | ---------------------- | ---------------------------- | ---------------------------- | --- |
 | 1   | cost of the tree house       | propIndex = 1          | 20                           | 20                           | P   |